carla-simulator/carla/Docs/tuto_A_map_creation.md

     Make sure that the .xodr and the .fbx files have the same name.

 ---
-## A- Docker import
+## Import a map into CARLA

 This process will cook the map automatically from start to finish.
+Using only the .fbx and .xodr, the output will provide a fully usable CARLA map with traffic behaviour, and pedestrian navigation already implemented.

 __1. Build a Docker image of Unreal Engine.__ Follow [these instructions](https://github.com/carla-simulator/carla/tree/master/Util/Docker).
 The process takes quite a lot of time and disk space.
 Around 4h and 400GB to build the Docker image.
 However, this is only needed the first time.
 Then, the process of importing a new map is out-of-the-box.